criblio/appscope/website/src/pages/docs/config-file.md

       value: .*
       headers: .*                 # yes, this should be singular but it's not.

     # The metric category is very seldom used.
-It includes events for
-    # operations that are included in the metric aggregation described earlier
-    # in `metric > verbosity`.
-It essentially enables events the same way
+    # If turned on, AppScope sends non-aggregated metrics out the event channel.
+    # By non-aggregated, we mean metrics with verbosity set to the maximum.
-    # that setting verbosity to 9 generates raw metrics.
-This is only ever used
-    # as a last resort when tracking down a problem and should rarely, if ever,
+    # This is only ever used as a last resort when tracking down a problem.
-    # be enabled.
+    # Enable rarely, if ever.
 Fraught with peril!
     #
     # The name, field, and value properties are all regular expressions.
 Only
     # matching events will be generated.